Sons of Thunder

 Perhaps it is that we too are meant to live so close to the divine glory—so close to the heavenly fire—that we become lightning.
 Perhaps we too are meant to watch for the fire that “goes back and forth among us.”
 And perhaps, when it does, we too are meant to run back and forth, “in appearance like a flash of lightning.”

 Now when lightning flashes, what follows?
 Thunder!
 And just here, I suspect, is what the Lord saw in James and John, what he liked, and what he honored by giving them a new name.
 For these men, by God’s grace, were often touched by the heavenly Fire.
 And when they were touched, they went forth like a flash of lightning to speak and do as the Fire had directed.
 And when they spoke, there was a clap of thunder.
 Yes, some heard it and covered their ears.
 But others, like Ezekiel, heard it and fell on their faces before the glory of God.
 And he who sent them forth—he who dwells in the midst of the Fire—was pleased.

 Could there be a greater privilege, a higher calling, or a richer pleasure than this?
 So then: Let us make it our ambition to become sons of thunder.
 Let us daily draw near to the Fire (for now, in Christ, it is not only safe, but sanctifying).
 Morning by morning, let us come to him whose face is like the Sun shining in its strength.
 If he is so pleased, he will cause his fire to go back and forth within us, and send us forth as lightning.
-And when we speak, it will be—in the ears of some poor deaf sinner—a clap of thunder that awakens him to heaven itself.
+And when we speak, it will be—in the ears saints and sinners alike—a clap of thunder that awakens him to heaven itself.

 Father, do not leave me a stranger to the heavenly Fire.
 Please, come.
 Make me a living creature; make me like Ezekiel, James, and John; make me like the Master himself.
 Make me a son of thunder.
 In Jesus Name, Amen.